-Brand: India Tree
+Brand: India Tree Light Muscovado Sugar

-Product of: Mauritius, a volcanic island off the southeast coast of Africa
+Product of Mauritius, a volcanic island off the southeast coast of Africa

 What Sugar Is It?

-93-97% sucrose, max 2% invert sugar (glucose & fructose)
+Sugar composition: 93-97% sucrose, max 2% invert sugar (glucose & fructose)

-1.5% water, less than1% minerals
+Other components: 1.5% water, less than1% minerals

 Crystals size: 0.3 to 0.4 mm

-Nutrition Facts in 100g light muscovado = 368 calories; 98.4 g total carbohydrates; 315 mg potassium; 10.8 mg phosphorus; 5 mg sodium; 1.31mg Iron
+Serving Size is 100g of light muscovado = 368 calories; 98.4 g total carbohydrates; 315 mg potassium; 10.8 mg phosphorus; 5 mg sodium; 1.31mg Iron

-Impurities are removed from the juice by adding lime or calcium, that bond with phosphate and other undesirable elements to form a scum which is removed by a skimming process.
+The cane is cut into small pieces and crushed to extract the juice.
+Impurities (which are residues naturally present in the plant and soil) are removed from the juice by adding lime or calcium.
+Lime and calcium bond with phosphate and other undesirable elements to form a scum that is removed by a skimming process.